 So, if you have just received a “I need space” text message, do not panic.
 Shazia advises, “Always respect and acknowledge the needs of others.
 Never dismiss a partner’s needs.
 It’s okay to have a different opinion than your partner’s but allow them the freedom to choose for themselves.
 If your partner is asking for space in a relationship, it’s important to let them make their choices and decisions.
 Understand what they want and try your best to be a supportive partner.”

 Related Reading: 11 Golden Rules To Make A Relationship Work

 There might come a time when your partner communicates their need for space in the relationship.
 When that happens, remember to be considerate.
 Here is how you respond to “I need space”:

 1. If feasible, inquire about the amount of space required by the individual

-Try to create a definite time range for how long you’ll be away.
+Ask for a definite time range for how long your partner intends to be away.
 Also, find out what they expect from you such as keeping communication to a minimum or meeting only a certain number of times in a week.
 This gives you the ability to address their needs while also avoiding misinterpretation that could harm the connection.